shorthorn-project/One-Core-API-Binaries/README.md

   <summary>OpenGL, Directx 9EX, 10, and 11 games</summary>

+  ##Warning!
+  Now, OCA use Directx Native software render by default.
+For run a dx10+ game, you must need copy the files inside <Your installation letter>\Windows\System32\wined3d into the game installation.
+Otherwiser, the game will fail to start or get a black screen!

   - Need for Speed Most Wanted 2012;
   - Need for Speed The Run;
   - Street Fighter V;